szymor/yatka/README.md

 ![screenshot3](screenshot3.png)

 ## description
 YATKA is one of many Tetris implementations available.
 Motivation behind this one was, on the one hand, to create a game that would conform to modern rules of the game, while, on the other, to make possible running it on resource-limited platforms (e.g. Bittboy or JZ4760-based handheld consoles).
-This is the reason I use SDL 1.2, which is considered outdated, or develop my own simplistic solutions instead of relying on third-party dependencies.
+This is the reason I use SDL 1.2, which is considered outdated, ~~or develop my own simplistic solutions instead of relying on third-party dependencies~~.

+**Wind of change:** my own implementation of different gameplay mechanics is sub-optimal, therefore I decided to use external dependencies, such as **Lua** and **cJSON**.

 The game is in constant development.
-Feel free to report errors as it helps to improve the game.
-There are no full-time testers working on it so I appreciate any feedback.
+Feel free to report errors, as it helps to improve the game.
+There are no full-time testers working on it, so I appreciate any feedback.

 ## features
-* three game modes - play Marathon (classic survival), Sprint (play as fast as possible until you clear 40 or more lines) or Ultra (play for 3 minutes to get the high score),
+* **three game modes** - play Marathon (classic survival), Sprint (play as fast as possible until you clear 40 or more lines) or Ultra (play for 3 minutes to get the high score),
-* skin system - choose a visual style according to your taste from a set of predefined skins or create your own,
+* **skin system** - choose a visual style according to your taste from a set of predefined skins or create your own,
-* music playback - listen to the tracks included in the game or provide your own songs,
+* **music playback** - listen to the tracks included in the game or provide your own songs,
-* Super Rotation System - use sophisticated tactics known from the modern versions of Tetris,
+* **Super Rotation System** - use sophisticated tactics known from the modern versions of Tetris,
-* low hardware requirements - the game can run on devices without accelerated graphics as it was developed using SDL 1.2, a time-proven multimedia library,
+* **low hardware requirements** - the game can run on devices without accelerated graphics as it was developed using SDL 1.2, a time-proven multimedia library,
-* multi-platform design - the game can be easily ported to any operating system supporting a limited set of dependencies required by YATKA,
+* **multi-platform design** - the game can be easily ported to any operating system supporting a limited set of dependencies required by YATKA,
-* customizable rules - you can change parameters affecting the tetromino generator, lock delay or easy spin, even during the game.
+* **customizable rules** - you can change parameters affecting the tetromino generator, lock delay or easy spin, even during the game.

 ## how to build (Ubuntu)
     apt update